CIF Parser¶

 Weights¶

-Let say we would like to verify consistency of molecular weights.
+Let’s say we want to verify consistency of molecular weights.
 First, let us look at chem_comp tables:

 loop_